Demographics of Haiti: Religion

 The most common religions in Haiti are Roman Catholicism, Pentecostalism and Baptist.
 The state religion is Roman Catholicism, which is professed by 55–60% of the population.
 30–35% of Haitians practice Protestantism, mostly Pentecostalism, which arrived in Haiti in the 1970s.
 Almost 99% of Haitians claim to be a part of at least one religion, with a fraction of them practicing some part of Vodou along with another religion.

 Vodou bears similarities to Cuban Santeria due to the large Cuban population in Haiti.
 The practice of Vodou revolves around family spirits called Lwa that protect children.
 To repay the spirits, children perform two ceremonies where the Lwa are given gifts like food and drinks.
 The timing of the ceremonies depends on the monetary status of the family performing them; poorer families try to save money, waiting until there is a need to perform the rituals.
 The practice of Vodou is rare among the urban elite.

 Modern day Vodou has been shaped by both Protestant and Catholic Christianity.
 Under the rule of the Catholic French, the population was not allowed to practice Vodou.
 However, they were occasionally allowed to have dances on the weekends.
 These dances were actually disguised Vodou services.
 The underground practice of Vodou continued until Haiti gained its independence in 1804.
 Most Haitians see practicing both Vodou and Christianity as normal due to their significant similarities.
 The Catholic Church, however, was not always as accepting of Vodou.
-In 1941-42, a holy war was declared against Vodou, leading to the deaths of many high level religious officials in the Vodou religion.
+In 1941–42, a holy war was declared against Vodou, leading to the deaths of many high level religious officials in the Vodou religion.
 Persecution of the religion largely ended in 1950 when the Catholics gave up trying to prosecute those who practiced Vodou.
 Protestants, however, are still critical of the religion, often describing it as "devil worship".

 A fictionalized version of Vodou, commonly called "voodoo", has been used in American movies and by authors such as H.P.
 Lovecraft.
-Vodou and voodoo are not the conceptually the same, although the idea of "voodoo" lives on in American pop culture.
+Vodou and voodoo are not conceptually the same, although the idea of "voodoo" lives on in American pop culture.

-Education

-Although public education in Haiti at the primary level is free, private and parochial schools provide around 75% of educational programs offered to the public.

-In recent years, several literacy campaigns launched by the Martelly administration have increased adult literacy in Haiti.
-UNESCO projects an overall literacy rate of 61.1% in Haiti by 2015.

-As of December 2014, the World Bank has reported an increase in school enrollment from 78% to 90% in Haiti, close to the federal goal of universal child enrollment.

-Labor

-In 2004, approximately 300,000 children were restavecs, or indentured servants.